 That's all right, I've got them back now...granted, they're longer than I usually like them, but...

 - This image◊ from the 1965 dinosaur book Dinosaurs of the Earth.
 The dinosaur blog Love In The Time Of Chasmosaurs dryly comments:

 ....although [Monoclonius] looks rather unconcerned about the whole thing, just standing idly by while T. rex takes a nibble.

-In Lolita, pedophile Quigley is shot to death but continues to speak to his killer politely.
+- In Lolita, pedophile Quilty is shot several times but continues to speak to his killer politely while dying.

 Talmanes: Oh, that?
 I'm dying, unfortunately.
 Terribly tragic.
 You wouldn't happen to have any brandy, would you?